adorsys/open-banking-gateway/docs/architecture/dictionary.md

 BankingApi profile information associated with a bank like:
 - The BankingProtocol used to connect with the bank
 - List of Banking services provided by the BankingApi of the bank
-- SCA approcahes associated with the BankingApi
+- SCA approaches associated with the BankingApi
 - ScaUIMetadaData: Screens and field used to collect user authentication data.
-- Actions to be performed by the PSU prior to using the BankingProtocol
+- Actions to be performed by the PSU before the Banking Protocol is used.

 #### <a name="AisConsentSpec"></a> AisConsentSpec
 Specification associated with an AisConsent.
 This is highly dependent on the BankProfile.
 Following information might be carried by an AisConsentSpec object: